y-hrubskyi/goit-nodejs-hw-rest-api/README.md

 ## Features

-- **User Authentication**: Register and login to create a secure account.
+- **User Authentication:** Register and login to create a secure account.
-- **Personal Contacts**: Manage your own contact list with CRUD operations.
+- **Personal Contacts:** Manage your own contact list with CRUD operations.
-- **Swagger Documentation**: Explore the API using interactive Swagger documentation.
+- **Swagger Documentation:** Explore the API using interactive Swagger documentation.

 ## Tech Stack